 The bylaw excludes premises for which there is an enrolment or membership requirement such as daycares.

 Because daycares are not available to members of the public, it would be considered private and therefore the bylaw would not apply.

 The City continues to education Calgarians on the three critical measures to help prevent the spread of COVID-19.
 Even with continued education and strong recommendations from all orders of government, only 35 per cent of Calgarians reported ‘always’ wearing face coverings in public or confined spaces prior to the temporary bylaw.
 This is lower than the desired critical mass of 80 per cent of citizen that are regularly wearing face coverings that is required to contain community spread.

 The approach is intended to keep businesses open and to help mitigate a potential resurgence.

 Right now is the ideal time to take action.
 The wearing of face coverings is an additional measure that can be taken to help mitigate a potential resurgence as being experienced in other parts of the world.

 The World Health Organization, Centers for Disease Control and Prevention, the Public Health Agency of Canada and Alberta Health all indicate that the highest risk activities are those that take place indoors and in spaces where people spend extended periods of time in close proximity with poor air circulation.
 We are beginning to see additional challenges as cooler weather limits our ability to gather and engage in activities outside and children returning to school.

-The bylaw mandating the wearing of face coverings will not only restore confidence in the community who don’t feel safe when those around them are not wearing masks, it also serves as a visual reminder that the pandemic continues to remain a health risk.
+The bylaw mandating the wearing of face coverings will not only restore confidence in the community who don’t feel safe when those around them are not wearing masks, but it also serves as a visual reminder that the pandemic continues to remain a health risk.